tensorflow/docs/site/en/api_docs/python/tf/contrib/estimator/DNNEstimator.md

 * <b>`input_layer_partitioner`</b>: Optional.
 Partitioner for input layer.
 Defaults to `min_max_variable_partitioner` with `min_slice_size` 64 << 20.
 * <b>`config`</b>: `RunConfig` object to configure the runtime settings.
+* <b>`warm_start_from`</b>: A string filepath to a checkpoint to warm-start from, or a `WarmStartSettings` object to fully configure warm-starting.
+If the string filepath is provided instead of a `WarmStartSettings`, then all weights are warm-started, and it is assumed that vocabularies and Tensor names are unchanged.
+* <b>`batch_norm`</b>: Whether to use batch normalization after each hidden layer.

 <h3 id="eval_dir"><code>eval_dir</code></h3>